-- 301 the ABSTUDY payee's partner dies, or - 302 the ABSTUDY payee's partner earns an amount or income for the current tax years that is not the same as the estimate of income given in the ABSTUDY application form for the year of study, or - 303 the ABSTUDY payee's partner becomes an ABSTUDY payee, or - 304 the ABSTUDY payee's partner begins to receive a pension or payment under the Veterans' Entitlement Act 1986, or - 305 the ABSTUDY payee's partner becomes aware that the value of his or her assets for a period has increased in value above the maximum value.
+- 301 The ABSTUDY payee's partner dies. - 302 The ABSTUDY payee's partner earns an amount of income for the current tax year that is not the same as the estimate of income given in the ABSTUDY application form for the year of study. - 303 The ABSTUDY payee's partner becomes an ABSTUDY payee. - 304 The ABSTUDY payee's partner begins to receive a pension or payment under the Veterans' Entitlements Act 1986. - 305 The ABSTUDY payee's partner becomes aware that the value of his or her assets for a period has increased in value above the maximum value.

-- (2) For sub regulation (1), an event mentioned in 201, 202, 203, 204 or 206 of Schedule 1 is a prescribed event only if the ABSTUDY payee: - (a) knows that the event has occurred, or - (b) ought reasonably to know that the event has occurred
+- (2) For sub regulation (1), an event mentioned in 201, 202, 203, 204 or 206 of Schedule 1 is a prescribed event only if the ABSTUDY payee: - a. knows that the event has occurred; or - b. ought reasonably to know that the event has occurred.